Algebraic hyperbolicity of very general hypersurfaces in homogeneous varieties: Introduction

-\textbf{Acknowledgements.} I would like to thank my advisor Izzet Coskun for our weekly meetings and support in writing this paper.
-I also thank Eric Riedl, Wern Yeong, and Jackson Morrow for their valuable advice and suggestions.
+This manuscript is part of my Ph.D.\ thesis at the University of Illinois at Chicago.
+I would like to thank my advisor, Izzet Coskun, for our weekly meetings and support in writing this paper.
+I am grateful to Eric Riedl, Wern Yeong, and Jackson Morrow for their valuable advice and suggestions.
+I also want to thank the journal referees for identifying some mistakes and suggesting improvements.